Robert Cornelius

 Robert Cornelius (/kɔrˈniːliəs/; March 1, 1809 – August 10, 1893) was an American photographer and pioneer in the history of photography.
-His daguerreotype self-portrait taken in 1839 is generally accepted as the first known photographic portrait of a person taken in the United States, and a significant achievement for self-portraiture.
+His daguerreotype self-portrait taken in 1839 is generally accepted as the first known photographic portrait of a person taken in the United States, the second in the world, and a significant achievement for self-portraiture.
 He operated some of the earliest photography studios in the United States between 1840 and 1842 and implemented innovative techniques to significantly reduce the exposure time required for portraits.

 Cornelius was an inventor, businessman and lamp manufacturer.
 He created and patented the "solar lamp" in 1843 which burned brighter and allowed for the use of cheaper lard as a fuel source rather than more expensive whale oil.

 Life and career

 Cornelius was born in Philadelphia to Sarah Cornelius and Christian Cornelius.
-His father immigrated from Amsterdam in 1783 and worked as a silversmith before opening a lamp-manufacturing company.
+His father emigrated from Amsterdam in 1783 and worked as a silversmith before opening a lamp-manufacturing company.
 He attended private school as a youth and took a particular interest in chemistry.
 In 1831, he began working for his father and specialized in silver plating and metal polishing.